jiyatu/VI/README.md

 # [Value Iteration Networks]in TensorFlow

-This is a CNN implementation of the initial VI module that explains the VIN in paper"Additional VIN’s Reinforcement Learning to Enhance Neural Machine Translation".
+The realization of VI module in the paper "A Method to Improve the Model Generalization Ability of Mongolian Neural Machine Translation".

 ## Dependencies